Maughold Head Lighthouse is located on the most easterly point of the Isle of Man, a few miles south of Ramsey.

 However, since the Bahama Bank Lightvessel was located around four miles offshore from Maughold Head, Trinity House did not think there was an urgent need for a lighthouse.

-Finally, following further debate, a lighthouse was established at Maughold Head on 15th April 1914.
+Following further lengthy debate, a lighthouse was established at Maughold Head on 15th April 1914, and the Bahama Bank Lightvessel was subsequently withdrawn.

 The tower, which is 77 feet high, is located down 128 steps.
 The lantern is level with the keepers’ cottages which are at the top of the steps.